Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Results

 \subsection{1D vs 2D}

-The primary effects of the Rayleigh-Taylor instability on the shock dynamics are displayed in Figure \ref{fig:1d2d}.
-This is a snapshot of the shockwave at ${t = t_M}$ for ${\Gamma = 30}$.
-We show the radial profile and compare it with the same calculation performed in 1D assuming spherical symmetry.
+The primary effects of the RT instability on the shock dynamics are displayed in Figure \ref{fig:1d2d}.
+This is a snapshot of the shockwave at ${t = t_M}$ for ${\Gamma = 10}$, $30$ and $100$.
+We show the radial profile and compare it with the same calculation performed in one dimension (1D) assuming spherical symmetry.
 In the 1D case, we see the standard two-shock solution which has been extensively used to describe GRB phenomenology.

 From this figure, the most obvious distinction between one and two dimensions is the complete disruption of the contact discontinuity in 2D, which of course is expected since it is the contact discontinuity which is unstable.
 The second plainly visible distinction here is in the reverse shock.
-Clearly in the 2D case, the instability has managed to perturb the reverse shock, and this has altered the shock's characteristic speed.
-In the 2D case, the reverse shock propagates much further back than in 1D.
+In the 2D case, the instability has collided with the reverse shock, accelerating its propagation into the ejecta.
+As a result, in the 2D case, the reverse shock propagates much further back than in 1D.
 This apparently does not happen to the forward shock, as it remains undisturbed.
 It is possible that this conclusion could be challenged by a three dimensional calculation, but we do not expect this to be the case, as the instability would dissipate more efficiently in 3D.

 Characteristic waves are shown in Figure \ref{fig:shockpos}, where we compare 1D and 2D shock dynamics.
 Here again, we can see important effects of the instability: What was a contact discontinuity becomes smeared over a larger region in 2D, overtaking the reverse shock but leaving the forward shock alone.
+Characteristic positions of RT fingers are calculated using the passive scalar variable, $X$.
+We find the grid zone with the largest value of $r$ for which $X<0.99$.
+This value of $r$ we denote $r_{RT}$, the forward position of the RT fingers.